ssoderlinglab/SpatialProteomics/README.md

     - if you are in bash, type `R` to enter R console
 2. Set the working directory to where SpatialProteomics/ was downloaded. `setwd('path/to/SpatialProteomics')`
 2. Run `install.packages("renv")`
 3. Run `renv::restore(lockfile = "analysis/renv.lock")`.
-This restores the R environment from renv.lock in 'analysis'.
+This restores the R environment from renv.lock in `analysis/`.

 If you are missing a package:
 `install.packages("PKG")`